philc/book-notes/health/why we sleep - matthew walker.md

   owls, including higher rates of depression, anxiety, diabetes, cancer, heart attack, and stroke."
   * Owls are disadvantaged because the work place has standardized on the early lark schedule.
 * Melatonin
   * Melatonin is the hormone emitted by your brain to implement the circadian rhythm.
-    * It ramps up at dusk and coordinates the timing of sleep to other brain regions.
+It ramps up at dusk and coordinates the timing of sleep to other brain regions.
   * Pace of jet lag adjustment
     * "It's a slow process.
 For every day you are in a different time zone, your suprachiasmatic nucleus can only readjust by about one hour.
 It therefore took me about eight days to readjust to London time after having been in San Francisco."
-  * Traveling Westward is easier than eastward, because it's easier to stretch a day and stay up late than it is to shrink a day.
+  * Traveling westward is easier than eastward, because it's easier to stretch a day and stay up late than it is to shrink a day.
   * Flight crews do routinely make long haul flights.
-Disturbing.
+(Disturbing.)
     * "Parts of their brains -- specifically those related to learning and memory -- had physically shrunk, suggesting the destruction of brain cells caused by the biological stress of time-zone travel."